 When you patrol an area to make sure that the laws are being followed, this is an example of when you police the area.

-Origin: Fr from Late Latin politia, administration of the commonwealth (in L, the state) from Glassical Greek politeia, the state, citizenship < politēs, citizen < polis, city < IE *pel-, fortress (from source Sanskrit pūr, town), orig., filled wall, special use of base *pel-, to flow, fill from source full
+Origin: Fr from Late Latin politia, administration of the commonwealth (in L, the state) from Glassical Greek politeia, the state, citizenship from politēs, citizen from polis, city from Indo-European an unverified form pel-, fortress (from source Sanskrit pūr, town), origin, originally , filled wall, special use of base an unverified form pel-, to flow, fill from source full

 noun pl. police

 - The governmental department charged with the regulation and control of the affairs of a community, now chiefly the department established to maintain order, enforce the law, and prevent and detect crime.

 - a.
 A body of persons making up such a department, trained in methods of law enforcement and crime prevention and detection and authorized to maintain the peace, safety, and order of the community.b.
 A body of persons having similar organization and function: campus police.
 Also called police force.

 - (used with a pl. verb) Police officers considered as a group.

 - Regulation and control of the affairs of a community, especially with respect to maintenance of order, law, health, morals, safety, and other matters affecting the public welfare.

 - Informal A group that admonishes, cautions, or reminds: grammar police; fashion police.

 - a.
 The cleaning of a military base or other military area: Police of the barracks must be completed before inspection.b.
 The soldiers assigned to a specified maintenance duty.